Gersondelacruzdeveloper/yara-beach/README.md

 ---

 ##### back to [top](#table-of-contents)

+##### customer Excursion Bookings page features

+The customer's excursion booking page has 3 main sections.
+One section is for today's bookings, another one is for future bookings, and the last one is for previous bookings.
+It contains a table with all the details of the excursions.

+##### customer Rental Bookings page features

+The customer's rental booking page has 3 main sections.
+One section is for today's bookings, another one is for future bookings, and the last one is for previous bookings.
+It contains a table with all the details of the rentals.

 ##### 404 page
 Once the user navigates to a wrong path inside myonlinerecipes site, it will be redirected to a beautiful image which contains a button to return home, the header of the image saying 404 and a sentence letting the user know that he went to a run URL.